asash/gsasrec/Readme.md

 Alternatively, the `Dockerfile` can be seen as a step-by-step instruction to setup the environment on your machine.

-Our code is based on the `aprec` framework from a recent [reproducibility paper](https://github.com/asash/bert4rec_repro), so please follow the instructions
+Our code is based on the `aprec` framework from a recent [reproducibility work](https://github.com/asash/bert4rec_repro), so you can use the original documentation to learn how to use the framework.

 # Runnig experiments
 (instruction copied from the original repo)